Growing Gorgeous Shasta Daisies from Seed: A Complete Guide

 When to Plant Shasta Daisy Seeds

-You have the option of starting Shasta daisy seeds indoors or directly sowing them outside.
-Here are the optimal time frames:
+You can start shasta daisy seeds indoors or sow them directly outside.
+Here are the optimal timeframes:

-Start seeds indoors 6-8 weeks before your last expected spring frost date.
-This gives enough time for the seedlings to grow into sturdy young plants that can be moved outdoors.
+• Start seeds indoors 6-8 weeks before your last expected spring frost date.
+This gives enough time for the seedlings to develop into sturdy young plants that can be moved outdoors.

-Direct sow Shasta daisy seeds into your garden when soil temperatures reach at least 70°F. This is usually a few weeks after the last spring frost.
+• Direct sow shasta daisy seeds in the garden when soil temperatures reach at least 70°F. This is usually a few weeks after the last spring frost.

 Starting Shasta Daisy Seeds Indoors

-Sowing seeds indoors gives you more control over factors like moisture, light, and temperature for improved germination rates.
+Sowing seeds indoors gives you more control over moisture, light, and temperature for better germination rates.
 Here’s how to do it:

 Supplies Needed